joshuaroy873/NR-Scope-nrOccupancy/README.md

 # to double check, libs should appear at /usr/local/lib and header liquid.h should appear at /usr/local/include/liquid/
 ```

 For different USRP daughterboard, different `config.yaml` should be used.
+Please refer to the sample `config.yaml` in `./nrscope/config/config.yaml` and the explanatory comment in it.
 CBX:

 ```